OneFootball-Hiring/.github/profile/README.md

 For this session we will pair through to simple problems in order to assess your coding skills.
 Let's go through some recommendations:

-- Make sure you are in a machine you are confortable with, you favorite keyboard, a **working editor/IDE and runtime** of your favorite language;
+- Make sure you are in a machine you are confortable with, your favorite keyboard, a **working editor/IDE and runtime** of your favorite language;
   - Most of our backend is written in Golang, but we recognize that coding skills go beyond an specific technology/language;
 - Before start we will ask you the share your screen, we want to see you _entire screen_ to ensure isonomy;
 - Be free to search around, look at Stack overflow and documention is part of every-day job;